pinefoambath/mas-android-triptracker/README.md

 ## Developers: using the app directly

 If you simply want to use the app, without creating a full developer environment: a signed APK is available in app/release folder.
-Simply transfer the file "app-release.apk" in here to your Android phone.
-You are now able to use the app on your phone, without going via Android Studio.
+Simply transfer the apk-file from in there to your Android phone.
+You are now able to use the app on your phone, without having to start Android Studio.

 ## Usage
 - Starting a Trip: Open the app and use the 'Start Trip' button to begin tracking your journey.